Thomas and the Magic Railroad: Plot

-Burnett's granddaughter, Lily, is visiting her grandfather.
-She meets a dog named Mutt at the railway station.
-Lily meets Mr. Conductor's cousin Junior and Stacy Jones before she is taken to Burnett's house.
-Mr. Conductor calls his cousin, Mr. C. Junior, to help him with his gold dust crisis.
-That night, Percy and Thomas conclude there is a secret railway between Sodor and Shining Time.
-After spying on their conversation, Diesel 10 goes to the smelters yard to tell Splatter and Dodge of his plans to destroy Lady.
-Observing this, Toby distracts Diesel 10 by ringing his bell, causing Diesel 10 to knock one of the supports out from the shed with his claw, which collapses the roof on top of them.
-The next morning, Thomas collects six coal trucks for Henry, and one of them accidentally rolls through the buffers that lead to the secret railway.
-Later that day, Mr. Conductor is abducted by Diesel 10, who threatens to drop him off a viaduct unless he divulges the location of the buffers, but Mr. Conductor cuts one of the claw's hydraulic hoses with a pair of tin snips, and is thrown free.
+The following day, Mr. Conductor runs out of gold dust whilst searching for its source.
+He calls his cousin, Mr. C. Junior, to help him with the gold dust crisis.
+That night, Diesel 10 spies on Percy and Thomas, who conclude there is a secret railway between Sodor and Shining Time.
+Diesel 10 tells his henchmen, Splatter and Dodge, of his plans to destroy Lady.
+Toby overhears and distracts Diesel 10, who knocks one of the shed supports with his claw, which collapses the roof on top of them.
+The next morning, Thomas collects coal trucks and unknowingly pushes one through the buffers that lead to the magic railroad.
+Mr. Conductor is abducted by Diesel 10, who threatens to drop him off a loose viaduct unless he divulges the location of the buffers.
+Mr. Conductor cuts one of the claw's hydraulic pipes and is thrown free.
 He lands at the Sodor windmill, where he finds a clue to the source of the gold dust.